 Certain certificate authorities offer a free trial period to their customers.
 For example, Comodo gives you a 90-days trial period to try their certificate on your website.
-If you’re confused which brand to go with, the trial periods can help you immensely.
+If you’re confused about which brand to go with, the trial periods can help you immensely.

 6. Encryption Level

-We can’t stress enough about the significance the level of encryption holds.
+We can’t stress enough about the significance of the level of encryption holds.
 If you take credit card details, 128-bit is the minimum encryption level you need.
 The higher the number, the better it is for you.